 Improving the value of data insights

-- Unique line-of-sight and network mapping – increasing connectivity, reducing costs
+- - Unique line-of-sight & network mapping – increasing connectivity, reducing costs

 Maintaining assets efficiently

 There’s more to maintaining assets efficiently than sending engineers out on a round trip on a regular basis.
 When you can understand your asset base in detail, and make intelligent evaluations from your desk, the costs of maintenance comes down instantly.

 Efficient maintenance involves knowing which assets belong to you (and which don’t), where they're sited, who needs access to them, when, how, and which route or schedule would then be most cost-effective.
 A single point of truth is essential, but you’re often working with silos of data about assets that are constantly changing in the real world.

 Our key insight, for contractors in particular?
 Understanding the location at and around an asset might have a huge impact on your workflows (and costs).

 Imagine the team, for example, that arrives to carry out maintenance or repairs on a road-side asset - let's say there's a problem with a mobile mast - but hasn't realised the nearby road is designated as an A-road.
 That team might not have the right equipment, permits, or traffic control; they might not even have access to the site itself because it's behind a barrier or gate of some kind, and contact hasn't been made with the commercial owner.

 “Which assets are costing us money, which ones are making us a profit?”